Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 ========	========

-DIP Switches 1-5 of SW2 encode the RAM and ROM Address Range:
+DIP Switches 1-5 of SW2 encode the woke RAM and ROM Address Range:

 ========        ============= ================
 Switches        RAM           ROM